On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

+Below we prescribe the distribution of stored keys among the intervals.
+We will only specify how many keys go in each interval.
+Otherwise, the distribution is assumed to be fully random.
+Thus it is understood that the keys are randomly permuted between the intervals and that the keys in an interval are placed fully randomly within that interval.

-We prescribe the distribution of keys between the intervals; the distribution within each interval will be fully random.
-To place $2d = 4\sqrt{n}$ keys in the query interval with constant probability, we mix among two strategies with constant probabilities (to be determined): \begin{description} \item[$S_1$:] Spread keys evenly, with $\sqrt{n}$ keys in each interval. \item[$S_2$:] Pick the query interval $Q$ and three random intervals.
-Place $4\sqrt{n}$ keys in one of these 4 intervals, and none in the others.
-All other intervals get $\sqrt{n}$ keys.
+To place $2d =4\sqrt{n}$ keys in the query interval with constant probability, we mix two strategies, each followed with a constant probabilities to be determined: \begin{description} \item[$S_1$:] Spread keys evenly, with $\sqrt{n}$ keys in each interval. \item[$S_2$:] Consider the query interval $Q$ and pick three random intervals, distinct from $Q$ and each other.
+Place $4\sqrt{n}$ keys in a random one of these 4 intervals, and none in the others.
+All other intervals than these 4 get $\sqrt{n}$ keys.

-From the perspective of the stored keys, the 4 intervals are completely random.
 With probability $1/4$, it is $Q$ that gets $4\sqrt{n}=2d$ keys, overloading it by a factor 2.
-Then, as described above, the search time is $\Omega(\sqrt{n})$. \end{description}
+Then, as described above, the search time is $\Omega(\sqrt{n})$. \end{description} To argue that the distribution is 2-independent with appropriate balancing between $S_1$ and $S_2$, we need to consider pairs of two stored keys, and pairs involving the query and one stored key.

+Consider first the query key $q$ versus a stored key $x$.
+Given $h(q)$, we want to argue that $x$ is placed uniformly at random in $[t]$.
+The key $x$ is placed uniformly in whatever interval it lands in.
+With $S_1$, the distribution among intervals is symmetric, so $x$ is indeed placed uniformly in $[t]$ with $S_1$.
+Now consider $S_2$.
+Since the three special non-query intervals with $S_2$ are random, $x$ has the same chance of landing in any non-query interval.
+All that remains is to argue that the probability that $x$ lands in the query interval $Q$ is $1/\sqrt n$.
+This follows because the expected number of keys in $Q$ is $\sqrt n$ and the $n$ stored keys are treated symmetrically.
+The hashing of the query and a stored key is thus independent both with $S_1$ and $S_2$.